Ulster: Industrialisation, Home Rule and partition

 Royal Avenue, Belfast.
 Photochrom print c.
 1890–1900.

 In the 19th century, Ulster had the only large-scale industrialisation and became the most prosperous province on the island.
 In the latter part of the century, Belfast briefly overtook Dublin as the island's largest city.
+This growth was driven by the emergence of global industrial leaders, most notably the shipyard of Harland & Wolff.
+Founded in 1861 by Edward James Harland and Gustav Wilhelm Wolff, the yard became the world's most productive shipbuilder, employing over 30,000 people at its peak.
+This massive industrial complex necessitated a vast energy supply, leading to the rise of the Belfast coal trade.
+John Kelly Limited, established in 1840 by coal merchant Samuel Kelly as Samuel Kelly Limited, grew to become the largest coal importer in Ireland.
+The Kelly family operated a fleet of freight and steam locally known as "Kelly’s Coal Boats"—that created a literal bridge between the coalfields of Great Britain and the furnaces of Belfast.
 Belfast became famous in this period for its huge dockyards and shipbuilding – and notably for the construction of the RMS Titanic.
+Many of the industrial trades and merchants sat along the lagan, including Donegall Quay, Queen's Quay and the reclaimed land known as Queen's Island.

 Sectarian divisions in Ulster became hardened into the political categories of unionist (supporters of the Union with Britain; mostly, but not exclusively, Protestant) and nationalist (advocates of repeal of the 1800 Act of Union, usually, though not exclusively, Roman Catholic).
 Northern Ireland's current politics originate from these late 19th century disputes over Home Rule that would have devolved some powers of government to Ireland.
 At least a dozen large scale sectarian disturbances/riots occurred in Belfast during the 19th century.
 Ulster Protestants usually opposed Home Rule — fearing for their religious rights calling it "Rome Rule" in an autonomous Roman Catholic-dominated Ireland and also not trusting politicians from the agrarian south and west to support the more industrial economy of Ulster.
 This lack of trust, however, was largely unfounded as during the 19th and early 20th century important industries in the southernmost region of Cork included brewing, distilling, wool and like Belfast, shipbuilding.